cory321/Hemsy/docs/TESTING_GUIDE.md

-# 🧪 Threadfolio V2 - Testing Guide
+# 🧪 Hemsy - Testing Guide

 ## 📋 Overview

-This guide provides **specific examples and patterns** for writing tests in Threadfolio V2.
+This guide provides **specific examples and patterns** for writing tests in Hemsy.
 All team members must follow these patterns to ensure consistent, comprehensive test coverage.

 ---